Introduction (A salute to Jim Chapin begins on page two).

 (Please refer to Moeller's writings to verify the above several statements)

 If one is interested to find out about how Moeller's influence can help to develop a well-rounded drummer ....
 Jim Chapin is, perhaps, the best model or living representative for anyone to begin with, in the early stages.
-And since Moeller states in his book, "no one drummer knows it all", why not follow his advice and check out other professionals and drum set educators, as well.
+And since Moeller states in his book, "no one drummer knows it all", why not follow his advice and check out your favorite pros and drum set educators, as well.
 There is nothing wrong with wanting to gather a more complete picture, by considering what others have found when they have studied the ideas and materials in the 'Moeller book'.
 Just remember to be selective.

 If one accepts the fact that Moeller did not invent anything new, then there is 'no Moeller anything' that Chapin learned.
 What Chapin learned, is the same as what Moeller learned!
 Chapin is merely applying Moeller's lessons to the drum kit (just as Krupa did ... just as you, the reader, can)!